WICG/attribution-reporting-api/AGGREGATE.md

 contain the base64-encoded cleartext of the encrypted payload to allow downstream systems to verify that reports are constructed correctly.
-If both debug keys are set, the `shared_info` will also include the flag `"debug_mode": "enabled"` to allow the aggregation service to support debugging functionality on debug reports.
+If both debug keys are set, the `shared_info` will also include the flag `"debug_mode": "enabled"` to allow the aggregation service to support debugging functionality on these reports.

 Additionally, a duplicate debug report will be sent immediately (i.e. without the random delay) to a